 There’s also the option of business overdraft – an agreed facility from the bank that allows you to withdraw beyond your available funds.
 Different rates can apply to these, and they can get expensive.
 Most expensive of all is an unauthorised overdraft – so if you think you’ll need the facility, get it organised before you need it!

-Cashflow for freelancers goes up (as we discuss here) and down (as we discuss here).
+Cashflow for freelancers goes up and down.
 It’s just a part of the freelance lifestyle.
 Hopefully, the need to send a warning letter for outstanding payment will be a rare one for you – but why not bookmark this page for when you need it – just in case!